prakashlab/octopi-driver-board/README.md

 - Planes: `ODSv<Octopi Driver Stack version>-<board type name code>-<specific design name code>`
 - Peripheral boards and daughter boards: `<board type name code>-<specific design name code>`

+Each directory has a short README describing the contents of the directory.
 All boards are designed in KiCAD.
 Only the most recent version of each board is included at the HEAD of the repository; older versions of boards are tagged on Git and archived in this repository's Github Releases.

 Templates are provided as starters to copy for creating new boards.
-To create a new plane from the Backbone Template (board type name code: `BT`), which contains the connectors and circuitry used in the backbone section of every plane:

-1. Make a copy of the `ODSv1.0.0-BT` folder, with the appropriate name code for the name of your new folder (for example, `ODSv1.0.0-CP-5x` for a Camera Plane for 5 Cameras).
-2. Open the project in KiCAD.
-In the page settings for the schematic and layout files, customize/update the title block parameters for your new plane.
-For example, the `Revision` field should be used to capture the specific version of your board.
-3. Follow the customization instructions listed in the upper right corner of the various sheets of the schematic to customize the schematic according to your needs.
-Afterwards, you can delete those instructions.
-4. If you have tall components on the top face of the plane, open the layout file and change footprint J1's associated 3D model from `${KIPRJMOD}/../Parts/Connectors/FunctionMAX FX20/FX20-120P-0.5SV15.wrl` to `${KIPRJMOD}/../Parts/Connectors/FunctionMAX FX20/FX20-120P-0.5SV20.wrl`
+For more information, refer to [ODSv1.0.0-BT/README.md](ODSv1.0.0-BT/README.md).

-Additionally, all footprints, documentation, CAD models, and KiCAD libraries for components and daughter boards used with the ODSv1.0.0 boards are archived in the `Parts` directory.
+All footprints, documentation, CAD models, and KiCAD libraries for components and daughter boards used with the ODSv1.0.0 boards are available in the `Parts` directory.

 ## Maintainers